Syedaaneesa/whitestrips-shop/README.md

 ## Efforts and Resources
-This project encompassed work in the following areas:
+The project included:

-Designed and tailored a WordPress theme to align with WhiteStrips-Shop’s branding
+Crafting a tailored WordPress theme aligned with WhiteStrips-Shop’s brand identity

-Developed responsive layouts with Elementor and custom CSS to ensure a seamless user experience
+Building responsive designs with Elementor and custom CSS for smooth navigation

-Implemented essential WordPress plugins to improve functionality, security, and overall performance
+Setting up key WordPress plugins to boost functionality, security, and site efficiency

-Optimized media files and site architecture for faster loading times and SEO readiness
+Optimizing images and site architecture for speed and SEO optimization

-Performed comprehensive testing across devices and browsers to ensure consistent performance
+Testing extensively across devices and browsers to maintain consistent performance
 ## Technologies Used
-Built on the WordPress CMS
+Developed on the WordPress CMS

-Designed using Elementor Page Builder
+Designed with Elementor Page Builder

-Applied custom styling using HTML, CSS, and JavaScript
+Applied custom styling through HTML, CSS, and JavaScript

-Integrated WooCommerce to enable full e-commerce functionality
+Integrated WooCommerce for complete e-commerce functionality

-Added essential plugins to enhance performance, SEO, and security
+Added key plugins to improve performance, SEO, and security